hifaz1012/RAG-Data-Pipeline/adf-aiml-pipeline/README.md

 2. Set parameters as described in comments
 3. Remove comments from file starting with // since JSON parser does not support comments

-- Configure AI service keys in env file
+- Configure AI Service keys in env file
 1. Rename `env_template` to `.env`
 2. Set Keys to AI Services as described in comments (From "Keys and Endpoints" tab of Azure AI Services)